sarkarsrijon/sarkarsrijon/README.md

 ## hey there 👋
 - 🌱 i’m currently learning Krylov subspace recycling
 - 🔭 also working on protein design
-- ⚡ fun fact: I can do a pistol squat
+- ⚡ fun fact: i can do a pistol squat

 <!--
 **sarkarsrijon/sarkarsrijon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.